hypertrace/hypertrace-docs-website/src/pages/arch/terminology.md

 ---
 title: Terminology
+subtitle: Hypertrace Distributed Tracing Terminology
 weight: 1
 template: docs
 ---
-Hypertrace supports OpenTracing standard which is being followed by most of the Distributed tracing platforms available in market.
+Hypertrace supports OpenTracing which is being followed by most distributed tracing platforms.
 It gives Hypertrace ability to fetch traces from all available collectors and work as a single aggregator.

 Let's start with undertsanding some basic terms around distributed tracing as per the [specifications](https://github.com/opentracing/specification/blob/master/specification.md) defined by OpenTracing.